yoonmoonsick/dnd2024/README.md

   - Level 7: Confusion, Summon Aberration
   - Level 9: Modify Memory, Telekinesis
 - Level 3: Psychic Spells
-  - When you cast a Warlock Level 1+ spell slot that deals damage, you can add Psychic damage.
+  - When you cast a Warlock spell that deals damage, you can change its damage type to Psychic.
 In addition, when you cast a Warlock spell that is an Enchantment or Illusion, you can do so without Verbal or Somatic components.
 - Level 6: Clairvoyant Combatant
   - You can force that creature to make a Wisdom saving throw against your spell save DC.
 On a failed save, the creature has Disadvantage on attack rolls against you, and you have Advantage on attack rolls against that creature for the duration of the bond.
 - Level 10: Eldritch Hex